ITIL Change Management

 Holistic overview

 ITIL Change Management ensures that IT services and processes are viewed in a broader context.
-With this holistic view, companies can quickly discover what changes are needed to achieve long-term business goals.
+With this holistic overview, companies can quickly discover which changes are necessary to achieve long-term business goals.

 A Cost-Benefit Analysis

-Simply mentioning benefits is helpful, but in the end it always comes down to whether an investment will pay off for a company.
-This is where cost-benefit analysis becomes important: The goal of a cost-benefit analysis for change management is to demonstrate the relation between the costs of management or implementation and the benefits that result from the approach:
+Simply stating the benefits is helpful, but in the end it always comes down to whether an investment pays off for a company.
+This is where the cost-benefit analysis comes into play: the aim of a cost-benefit analysis for change management is to demonstrate the relationship between the costs of administration or implementation and the benefits that result from the approach:

 • ROI factors on the employee side: faster adoption, higher subsequent usage, and higher competency.